3.3.6 Parents, Carers or Family Members with Mental Ill Health

 …a condition in which feelings like depression, loss of interest, reduced energy, suicidal thoughts, and sleep and appetite disturbance go beyond normal mood changes.

 The term 'dual diagnosis' covers a broad spectrum of mental health and substance misuse problems that an individual might experience concurrently.
 The nature of the relationship between these two conditions is complex.
-Examples are:

 …include Anorexia Nervosa, a condition that leads to severe weight loss, and Bulimia Nervosa, a condition that combines over-eating with vomiting and 'purging'.
 Both disorders are characterised by an extreme fear of being fat.

 …are deeply ingrained patterns of behaviour which are inconsistent and inflexible responses to a broad range of personal and social situations.
 They may be associated with distress and problems in social functioning.
 There are several types of personality disorder.
 See Mind: Personality Disorders for further information.

 For further information see Mind – Personality Disorders

 - Depression can occur during and after pregnancy.
 It affects about one in 10 mothers.
 Severe depression is particularly common after childbirth, whereas mild depression is no more common after childbirth than amongst the general population.
 The onset may be sudden or gradual, and the effects vary from mild to severe.
 Risks during the postnatal period include suicidal acts and harm to the infant, which makes this an important disorder to identify and treat;

 - Psychosis after childbirth: Psychosis is very much more common after childbirth and bipolar disorder is particularly common.
 The onset is often sudden and, in the case of bipolar disorder, particularly close to birth.
 Psychosis after childbirth affects about one mother in 500.
 The behaviour of the mother may become increasingly bizarre and disturbing to those around her and she may lose touch with reality.